yourwelcomematt/matt-obsidian-vault/Photography/Lenses/Types of Lenses.md

 - Have a fixed focal length with no zoom capability
 - E.g. 50mm
 - Advantages
-	- Faster
 	- Have fewer lens elements, and thus are able to produce sharper images
-	- Have larger apertures, meaning they are better in low light and can achieve a shallower depth of field
+	- Have larger apertures, meaning they are better in low light and can achieve a shallower depth of field (i.e. are fast)
 - Disadvantages
 	- Less versatile